Honor, distinction, and community

 - early enrollment

-Ernest Calderón Learning Community to house incoming Fall 2015 Honors first year students
+Ernest Calderón Learning Community houses incoming Honors first-year students

 More information on the Honors Calderón LC, including information on how to apply for Calderón and the Honors LC, can be found here.